-Harvest figs when they have turned from green to vellow with green stripes.
+Harvest figs when they have changed from green to purple.
 Figs do not continue ripening once they have been picked, so avoid harvesting until they are fully ripe.
-When the fruits are ripe, they should feel soft and hang down rather than standing perpendicular to the branch.
+When the fruits are ripe, they should feel soft and hang down instead of standing perpendicular to the branch.
 Gently pull the fruit from the plant, handling it as little as possible to avoid bruising it.
 After picking, store the figs in a refrigerator and do not wash them until you are ready to use them.
-The sweet, nutritious fruits can be eaten fresh, preserved or used for cooking.
 Do not consume any other part of the plant.